tcnksm/go-algorithms/README.md

 # go-algorithms

-Golang implementation of algorithms or data structure.
-This is just for fun is not for production usage.
+Golang implementation of different algorithms and data structure.
+This is just for fun and learning.
+Don't use this for your project.